History of Duluth

 By the latter half of the 19th century, Duluth was rising to its zenith.
 The city boasted the only U.S. port accessing both the Atlantic and Pacific oceans, making it easy for the rest of the nation to tap into the area’s rich lumber, ample wheat, and expansive ore mining opportunities.
 The arrival of the railroad was the puzzle piece that brought this zenith into full view, transporting people, products, and prosperity.

 In 1869, Duluth was the fastest growing city in the United States, and it was on track to becoming the largest city in the Midwest.
 Unfortunately, in 1873, a stock market crash made it seem like the city would simply disappear from view altogether.

 The National Park Service designated a large portion of downtown buildings as a National Historic Register District.
-The buildings represent significant commercial adaptation of architectural styles popular during the district’s period of significance (1872-1929), including Romanesque, the Revival Styles and vernacular commercial modes.
+The buildings represent a significant commercial adaptation of architectural styles popular during the district’s period of significance (1872-1929), including Romanesque, the Revival Styles, and vernacular commercial modes.

 Future Improvements in Historic Downtown

 Studies on the downtown commercial district have helped city leaders find direction in their plans for civic improvements.
 Parking, safety, accessibility, and downtown housing opportunities are the hot topics being addressed.